Comparisons

 For ETA, eVisitor, and straightforward tourist or working holiday applications from low-risk countries, applying yourself is a perfectly reasonable choice.
 Millions of people do it successfully each year.

-When a migration agent is worth the money
+When is a migration agent worth the money?

 Skilled visas like the Subclass 189 (Skilled Independent) and 190 (Skilled Nominated) involve a complex interplay of points tests, skills assessments, occupation lists, and state nomination requirements.
 The rules change frequently, and the points threshold for invitation can shift between rounds.